bird-house/pyramid-phoenix/docs/source/user_guide.rst

 Dashboard
 ---------

 The dashboard shows some statistics about jobs and users.
-Currently there is not that much to see.

 .. image:: _images/dashboard.png